marcwie/sedac-gpw-parser/README.md

     python -m "sedac_gpw_parser.run"
     ```

     `download-sedac-gpw-data.sh` downloads the necessary data.
 The script prompts for your EarthData login credentials.
 Note that the script temporarily writes your password in plain text to `~/.netrc` in your home folder.
 However, the file is removed right after the scripts succesfully exits or in case of a keyboard interrupt.

-In some cases the script has proven to be error prone.
+    **Note**: In some cases `download-sedac-gpw-data.sh` has proven to be error prone.
 See [below](#known-issues) for how to retrieve the input files manually.

     `python -m "sedac_gpw_parser.run"` prepares the data for later use for each of the 245 countries that are present in the data-set.
 For each country it creates three files: